collective/volto-footer/README.md

 - **Flexible configuration**: The editable footer behavior can be activated on any content type

 ## Installation

+**Requirements:**
+- This addon requires [collective.volto.footer](https://github.com/collective/collective.volto.footer) to be installed on the backend.

 To install your project, you must choose the method appropriate to your version of Volto.